NEW PRODUCT

 else: P_out = P_requested

 When droop response is active and bypass_ramp_limiter is enabled, the ramp limiter is bypassed entirely so the plant can deliver full speed frequency support.
-This is standard practice; grid frequency events require sub second response, and the interconnection ramp limit is intended for economic dispatch changes, not emergency grid support.
+This is standard practice.
+Grid frequency events require sub second response, and the interconnection ramp limit is intended for economic dispatch changes, not emergency grid support.

 8